Lawrence E. Samelson, M.D.

 Many molecules are substrates for the PTKs activated by TCR engagement.
 The tyrosine phosphorylation of some of these molecules creates binding sites for additional molecules.
 These linker or adaptor molecules include LAT, Grb2, Crk, and Cbl.
 LAT, initially characterized by this laboratory, is an integral membrane protein with multiple tyrosine residues.
 After phosphorylation these residues provide binding sites for other critical linkers, listed above, and enzymes that activate Ras and hydrolyze phospholipids.
 We are currently using a multidisciplinary approach to study LAT as well as the multi-protein complexes that form at phosphorylated LAT.
 These various studies include analysis of mice containing targeted LAT mutations and the characterization of LAT-based complexes in vitro.
 Many of the signaling momlecules involved in the early TCR-coupled activation process have been tagged with fluorescent markers and expressed in T cells.
 The group has used these methods to observe the process of assembly of signaling molecules into signaling clusters at the site of T cell activation.
 We have determined, using imaging and biophysical methods that cluster formation is highly cooperative.
 Studies of the down-regulation of signaling molecules and complexes are also in progress.

-Collaborators include Ettore Appella, Paul Love, and Peter Schuck, NIH.
+Collaborators include Ettore Appella, CCR, and Peter Schuck, NIBIB.

 Related Scientific Focus Areas